Turbulence of capillary waves revisited: K-spectrum vs D-spectrum

-\textbf{4.
-Kinetic cascade \emph{vs} dynamic cascade.} For comparing energy spectra $E_k$ and $E_n,$ it is convenient to rewrite $E_n$ as $E_n=b^{-n}E_0$ with $b=1/p, \ b>1.$ Thus we have to compare functions $\g_1 \cdot b^{-x}$ and $\g_2 \cdot x^{-a},$ where the magnitudes of parameters $a,b,\g_1, \g_2$ are defined by the specific wavesystem.
+For comparing energy spectra $E_k$ and $E_n,$ it is convenient to rewrite $E_n$ as $E_n=b^{-n}E_0$ with $b=1/p, \ b>1.$ Thus we have to compare functions $\g_1 \cdot b^{-x}$ and $\g_2 \cdot x^{-a},$ where the magnitudes of parameters $a,b,\g_1, \g_2$ are defined by the specific wavesystem.
 As for $a,b>1$ \be \lim_{x \rightarrow \infty}({x^{a}}/{b^{x}})=0, \ee $E_k > E_n$ in the long run.
 However, for some combinations of parameters and in some finite domains in $k$-space, the opposite relation can take place, $E_k < E_n$; the spectra $E_k$ and $E_n$ might be quite close and even coincide for some $k$ (see Fig.\ref{f:cascades}, left panel).
 Main characteristics allowing to distinguish between kinetic and dynamic cascades which can be easily observed in experimental data are summarized in the Table below.

-As some of the initial energy goes into P-modes not taking part in connections within the cascading cluster and zero-frequency mode transfers energy into $k$-spectrum via interactions of the form (\ref{BF}), phases become stochastic, 3-wave interactions with big enough resonance width appear and kinetic regime can be developed (shown in the Fig.\ref{f:cascades}, right panel).
+As formation of the D-cascade is accompanied by the spectrum broadening, at some moment of time phases become stochastic, and $s$-wave resonant interactions may appear and kinetic regime may be developed (shown schematically in the Fig.\ref{f:cascades}, right panel).

-This scenario has been confirmed in laboratory experiments with parametrically excited capillary waves \cite{XShP10}, the container shaken at frequencies from 0.5 to 3500 Hz.
+This scenario seems to be confirmed in laboratory experiments with parametrically excited capillary waves \cite{XiSP10}, the container shaken at frequencies from 0.5 to 3500 Hz.
 Energy contained in a zero-frequency band and a dynamic cascade are observed; they contain total energy $E_{tot}$ of the system at lower forcing.
 Kinetic cascade occurs first at frequencies about 220 Hz and its energy grows (with increase of the forcing frequency) from $0.01\cdot E_{tot}$ to $0.23\cdot E_{tot}$, while energy contained in the dynamic cascade decreases from $0.82\cdot E_{tot}$ to $0.46\cdot E_{tot}.$